Web Officers

 The Participants intend to work together to achieve the following objectives:

-• To share information on OSHA's National Initiatives (Emphasis Programs, Regulatory Agenda, and Outreach Initiatives), and opportunities to participate in initiatives and the rulemaking process.
+• Share information on OSHA’s National/Regional/Local Initiatives1 (Emphasis Programs, Regulatory Agenda, Outreach), and opportunities to participate in initiatives and the rulemaking process.

-• Distribute information on the recognition and prevention of "Focus Four" hazards and other recognized workplace hazards, and communicate such information (e.g., print and electronic media, electronic assistance tools, and OSHA and MACSC websites) to employers and workers in the construction industry.
+• Develop information on the recognition and prevention of workplace hazards, and communicate such information (e.g., print, and electronic media, electronic assistance tools, and OSHA and the AGC Georgia Websites) to employers and workers in the industry.
+Ensure information developed reflects the workforce and is available in multiple languages and formats.

-• To speak, exhibit, or appear at conferences, local meetings, or other training sessions and events.
+• Speak, exhibit, or appear at OSHA or AGC Georgia conferences, local meetings, National Fall Prevention, Heat Illness Prevention, or other events.

 Training and Education